brassica-collective/handbook/content/brassica/handbook/Agreements/seedling_crew.md

 1. Determine the requirements and criteria for the initial property to be purchased by the Collective.

-# Responsibilities
+## Scope of Delegation
-In the implementation of the above objectives and with reference to the following scope, the Seedling Crew can make decisions to:
+The implementation of the above objectives are delegated to the Seedling Crew, who may consult with Collective participants, as per the process for minor decisions, with regard to:
-* Determine their own internal processes,
+* Determining their own internal processes,
-* Proceed with the objectives as outlined above,
+* Proceeding with the objectives as outlined above,
-* Make decisions within the scope of delegation outlined above, and
+* Making decisions within the scope of delegation outlined above, and
-* Represent and act on behalf of the Brassica Collective to build relationships and solidarity in the service of these objectives.
+* Representing and acting on behalf of the Brassica Collective to build relationships and solidarity in the service of these objectives.

-The Crew may also consult with Collective participants as per the process for minor decisions, and consult and petition the PAS Crew for funds as needed.

-## In-Scope
 The requirements and criteria for the initial property to be purchased by the Collective may include, but are not limited to, the following considerations:
 * Location (distance from services/transport, nearby future purchase opportunities, preferred LGA)
 * Block qualities (size, aspect, soil, neighbours)
 * Accessibility